k26rahul/PixelMind-AI/README.md

 # PixelMind-AI: Automatic Image Color Enhancement

-This repository contains my solution for the PixelMind AI Hackathon, which aims to develop a model or algorithm capable of automatically enhancing the colors of raw images, similar to the results achieved by professionals using Adobe Lightroom and/or Adobe Photoshop.
+Solution for the PixelMind AI Hackathon, May 2023.

-## Problem Statement
+## Problem

-Photography is an art form that captures the beauty of the world around us.
-However, raw images taken by DSLR cameras may not accurately represent the vibrancy and colors of the original scene.
-Manual color correction using specialized tools can be time-consuming and requires expertise.
-The goal of this hackathon is to create an efficient and accurate solution that can automatically enhance the colors of raw images.
+Raw DSLR images often lack the vibrancy of the original scene.
+Manual color correction is time-consuming.
+The goal was to create a model to automatically enhance colors like Lightroom/Photoshop.

 ## Dataset

-The training dataset provided consists of pairs of images: 'before' images, which are raw images straight out of a DSLR camera, and 'after' images, which are the same images color-corrected by professionals using Adobe Lightroom and/or Adobe Photoshop.
-The test dataset contains only 'before' images, and the performance of the model will be evaluated based on its ability to enhance the colors in these images.
+- **Training:** Pairs of 'before' (raw) and 'after' (professionally color-corrected) images.
+- **Test:** Only 'before' images.
+Model performance is measured on color enhancement.

+## Note

+No code solution was developed.
+This repo contains only learning notes and ideas from when I was new to hackathons.
+Uploaded for historical purposes; nothing functional is included.